 Courses are an affordable way to acquire knowledge and many can be done online, in the comfort of your own home, and in your own timing.
 Choose a course whose topic directly aligns with your knowledge gap.

-Most trainings are either one-time trainings like a webinar or live workshop.
-Trainings can be economical options as well.
+Most trainings are either one-time trainings like a webinar or live workshop and they tend to be economical options.
 Set out to learn about one topic instead of embarking on a quest to learn everything at once.
 If you attend every training, panel, and lunch and learn for fear of missing out, you could potentially miss out on everything!
 That’s because you can’t possibly take action on all the strategies and ideas you gain at once, nor should you.

 Masterminds can be anything from casual and unpaid to formal, paid, and professionally facilitated.
 A mastermind is an opportunity to gather with your peers who act as a sounding board to help you overcome your challenges.
 Masterminds are of great benefit because they bring everyone’s skills and knowledge to you.
 Because of their intimate nature, masterminds can change the trajectory of your business more so than most courses and trainings.
 Do a mastermind only when you’re clear about your challenges and highly value recommendations from your peers.

-Be wary of groups that call themselves masterminds but really are just a gathering of entrepreneurs with no structured purpose.
+Be wary of groups that call themselves masterminds but really are just gatherings of business owners with no structured purpose.
 Also, refrain from joining a group where everyone is very similar.
 Your strengths and weaknesses should complement each other so you can learn from one another.
 Because not everyone grows at the same rate and everyone starts off in different places, you will likely outgrow your mastermind or be outgrown somewhere down the line.

 Mentorships are very tailored experiences similar to coaching.
 They can be casual or formal; paid or unpaid.
-The biggest difference between the two types of support is that a coach will focus solely on improving your business, while a mentor will also walk you through how they got to where they are in business.
-A good mentor will pull back the curtain, giving you an insider’s look at the innermost workings of their business and walk you through how they overcame their own challenges and setbacks.
-A mentorship will have the greatest impact on you and strongly shape your trajectory above all other types of business support.
+The biggest difference between the two types of support is that coaching will focus solely on improving your business, while mentoring will also walk you through how they got to where they are in their business.
+A good mentor will pull back the curtain, giving you an insider’s look at the innermost workings of their own business and walk you through how they overcame their own challenges and setbacks.
+A mentorship will have a great impact on you and strongly shape your trajectory so choose a mentor wisely.

 If you are at a place in your business where you’re ready for support, don’t go in blind and buy the first course that pops up on a Facebook ad that sounds remotely like what you need.
 First, determine who you want to work with, what you want to focus on, and when it makes sense to do so.
 Then, choose the type of support that will best serve you and your business and take action on what you learn.
 Without taking action, nothing will change for you or your business.